cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/dns-policies/_index.md

 When a user makes a DNS request to Gateway, Gateway matches the request against the content or security categories you have set up for your organization.
 If the domain does not belong to any blocked categories, or if it matches an Override policy, the user's client receives the DNS resolution and initiates an HTTP connection.

 A DNS policy consists of an **Action** as well as a logical expression that determines the scope of the action.
 To build an expression, you need to choose a **Selector** and an **Operator**, and enter a value or range of values in the **Value** field.
-You can use conditionals to build complex expressions.
+You can use the AND conditional to combine conditions, or the OR conditional to compare conditions.

 - [Actions](#actions)
 - [Selectors](#selectors)